cherrypy/cherrypy/sphinx/source/intro/whycherrypy.rst

 6. It's free!
 -------------

-All of CherryPy is licensed under the open-source BSD license, which means '''CherryPy can be used commercially for ZERO cost'''.
+All of CherryPy is licensed under the open-source BSD license, which means **CherryPy can be used commercially for ZERO cost**.

 7. Where to go from here?
 -------------------------

-Check out the :ref:`tutorial` and :ref:`toc` for more complete documentation.
+Check out the :doc:`/intro/tutorial/tutorial` and :doc:`/progguide/index` for more complete documentation.